influxdata/telegraf/plugins/inputs/exec/README.md

 # Sample

-Let's say that we have a command named "mycollector", which gives the following output:
+Let's say that we have a command with the name_suffix "_mycollector", which gives the following output:
 ```json
 {
     "a": 0.5,